CSStarfish/Class-Responses/July20Response.md

    **2. Describe your selected loss function and it’s implementation.
 How is it effectively penalizing bad predictions?**

+    *   I selected the Binary Crossentropy loss function because this is a binary classification problem in which the model must decide if a picture portrays one of two types of animal: a cat or a dog.
+This loss function works by predicting the probability that the image depicts a cat (labeled as a '0') or a dog (labeled as a '1').
+The dog image predictions' probabilities are represented by the area under the sigmoid curve from 0 to 1, while the cat image predictions' probabilities are represented by the area above the sigmoid curve.
+The Binary Crossentropy function penalizes bad predictions by yielding a higher loss value than more accurate predictions.
+It does this using the negative log of the probabilities for every image, which approach positive infinity as the predictions' probabilities approach 0.
+Then, these negative log values are averaged together to compute the final Binary Crossentropy loss.

    **3. What is the purpose of the metric= argument in your model.compile() function?**